 While millions of people bet on the outcome of the Super Bowl game, the real stars on Super Bowl Sunday are the prop bets.
-The Kansas City Chiefs play the Philadelphia Eagles in the biggest NFL game of the season, and people want to bet on a lot more than just the moneyline, spread, or totals.
+It’s the biggest NFL game of the season, and people want to bet on a lot more than just the moneyline, spread, or totals.

 Online sportsbooks in Maryland post hundreds of prop bets on all sorts of on-field and off-field prospects.
 Want to bet on the coin toss, the Gatorade shower, or the famous “Fat Man TD”?
 See below to see where you can find the best Super Bowl props in Maryland.